Skills, Professional Background, Accomplishments by Dominic Nozzi

 Spruce Street Condo in Boulder.
 Click here for photos of the house.

-He is the founder, chief organizer and chair of Mapleton Hill PorchFest in Boulder, September 2012 to present.
+He is the founder, chief organizer and chair of Mapleton Hill PorchFest in Boulder, from September 2012 to September 2020.
 Mapleton Hill PorchFest is a neighborhood walkabout where local musicians play and sing unplugged music on the beautiful porches of Mapleton Hill.
 Here is a musical sample of the Mapleton Hill PorchFest.

 Number of Books and Book Pages He Has Read